+The committee's recommendation should provide a justification of how its recommendations take into account the interests of shareholders in general and the company's requirements, cf. Section 8 on the composition of the corporate assembly and board of directors.

+The justification should accordingly include information on each candidate's competence, capacity and independence.
+Information on the candidates should include each individual's age, education and business experience.
+Information should be given on ownership interests in the company, and on any assignments carried out for the company, as well as on the individual's material appointments with and assignments for other companies and organisations.
+If the committee recommends the re-election of a member of the board of directors, the justification should also provide information on how long the candidate has been a member of the board of directors and his or her record in respect of attendance at board meetings.

+If the recommendation includes candidates for election to the nomination committee, it should also include relevant information on these candidates.

 In accordance with Section 6 above, the nomination committee's recommendations and report should be made available in accordance with the 21-day deadline for the notice calling a general meeting.
-The committee's recommendation should include relevant information on the candidates, cf. Section 8 on the composition of the corporate assembly and board of directors.
-The recommendation should include information on each candidate's competence, capacity and independence.
-Information on the members of the board of directors should include each individual's age, education and business experience.
-Information should be given on how long each individual has been a member of the board of directors and any assignments carried out for the company, as well as the individual's material appointments with other companies and organisations.
-In the case of a proposal for re-election, the recommendation can refer to the information already provided in the annual report.